glciampaglia/knowledge_linker/docs/log.markdown

 Bad news.
 It still takes all the memory on smithers (a total of 144GB).
 I am going to compute the successors for 1000 at random and see what the size distribution of these sets is.

+Did an experiment with saving the DBpedia adjancency graph as a sparse file, which could then be opened with mmap.
+The estimated size for storing 23M weights (as 64 bits floats) would be **70GB**.
+This is because each block with a signe non-null value must be written in full.
+With a block size of 4K this should make sense.
+PyTables has a `CArray` class that saves the data as a B-tree (chuncked array) and that should be able to apply compression to the data chuncks.
+Worth giving it a look!